 So you have decided to invest in real estate by getting a condo and then renting it out.
 Truly, it is a great source of passive income.
 By putting up your condo for rent, a stranger is basically helping you pay for your monthly amortization, and the property is still under your name.
 It’s a good steal, if you think about it.

 But the business of leasing isn’t as easy as it seems.
-Finding the right tenant, maintenance, management, and so on are issues you would be dealing with incessantly.
+Finding the right tenant, maintenance, management, and even doing the rent contract in the Philippines and so on are issues you would be dealing with incessantly.
 Another subject is determining what is a good rent price for an apartment.
-It is easy to peg the price too high or too low, but doing so would not give desired results.
+It is easy to peg the price too high or too low, but doing so would not give the desired results.
 If it’s too high, finding tenants might be difficult.
 Charge too low, you risk financial loss.

 How do you know that the price is right?
 Is there a formula?
 Let us help you determine the right price for your condo to ensure its viability and good standing in the rental market.